fredemmott/bindline/docs/weak_refs/reference/functions/bind_refs_back.md

 - it calls [`lock_weak_ref()`](lock_weak_ref.md) on the stored arguments before invoking `Fn`
 - it does not call `Fn` unless all the strong references are truthy
 - it passes the live strong references to `Fn`, along with any other arguments at runtime

+If multiple references are bound, they do not need to be similar types; they just need to all be `convertible_to_weak_ref`.